palewire/django-calaccess-technical-documentation/docs/contribute/calaccess_website.rst

 Creating an archive on Amazon S3
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Even a development project needs that will run only on your computer needs an account with Amazon Web Services to
+Even a development project that will run only on your computer needs an account with Amazon Web Services to
 store archived files in its S3 file service.

-If you don't already have an AWS account, `make one now <https://aws.amazon.com/>`_. `Request <http://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSGettingStartedGuide/AWSCredentials.html>`_ a
+If you don't already have an AWS account, `make one now <https://aws.amazon.com/>`_ and `request <http://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSGettingStartedGuide/AWSCredentials.html>`_ a
 key pair that lets you access its services via Python.

 Then create a new `S3 "bucket" <http://docs.aws.amazon.com/AmazonS3/latest/gsg/CreatingABucket.html>`_
 to store files archived by this project.

 ---------------